hwdsl2/docker-ipsec-vpn-server/docs/advanced-usage.md

 ## IPv6 support

-If the Docker host has a public (global unicast) IPv6 address, IPv6 support for IKEv2 clients is automatically enabled when the container starts.
+If the Docker host has a public (global unicast) IPv6 address and the requirements below are met, IPv6 support for IKEv2 clients is automatically enabled when the container starts.
 No additional configuration is needed.

 **Note:** IPv6 support has been tested on Android using the strongSwan VPN client.
 Other platforms (e.g. Windows, macOS, iOS) may have limitations or require additional configuration for IPv6 to work over the IKEv2 VPN.